home-assistant/home-assistant.io/source/_integrations/opnsense.markdown

   type: string
   required: true
 verify_ssl:
-  description: Set to true to enable the validation of the OPNsense API's SSL.
+  description: Set to true to enable the validation of the OPNsense API SSL.
   type: boolean
   required: false
   default: false